thanasisn/SDR_trends_LAP/MDPI_submission_docx.md

 conditions; the plots for clear-sky and cloud-sky conditions, are shown in the Appendix (Figures  and  ).
 In the studied period, there is no significant break or change in the variability pattern of the time series.
+The linear trends in all three datasets are positive and around
+$0.4\,\%/y$ for all-sky and cloudy-sky conditions, while for clear-skies the trend is much smaller (\~$0.41\,\%/y$).
+The linear trends were calculated taking into account the autocorrelation of the time series and all three are statistically significant at least at the $95\,\%$ confidence level, as they are larger than the corresponding $2\sigma$ errors.
+The clear-sky trend is very small suggesting a small effect from aerosols and water vapor which are the dominant factors of the SDR variability.
+In contrast the large positive trend of SDR under cloudy skies can be attributed to reduction in cloud cover and/or optical depth.
+Lack of continuous cloud observations that could support these findings does not allow drawing firm conclusions.
+However, there are indications that the total cloud-cover as inferred from the ERA5 analysis for the grid point of Thessaloniki is decreasing over the period of study.

-We observe a positive trend for all-sky conditions ($0.38\,\%/y$), a very close but smaller trend for clear-skies ($0.097\,\%/y$) and a negative weaker trend for cloudy-skies ($0.41\,\%/y$).
-In the studied period, there is no significant break or change in the variability of the time series.
-Other studies for the European region reported a change of the SDR slope, around 1980 (Wild et al. 2021; Yuan, Leirvik, and Wild 2021; Ohmura 2009), a few years before the start of our records.
-It is interesting to note, that for the observations period, the trend of the TSI is $- 0.00024\,\%/y$, and thus we can not attribute any major effect on SDR trend to Solar variability.
+The all-sky trend is similar to the one reported in Bais et al. (2013) from a ten-year shorter dataset suggesting that the tendency of SDR in Thessaloniki is systematic.
+Other studies for the European region reported a change in the SDR trend around 1980 from negative to positive with comparable magnitude (Wild et al. 2021; Yuan, Leirvik, and Wild 2021; Ohmura 2009), well before the start of our records.
+However, the trends reported here for the three datasets are in accordance with the widely accepted solar radiation brightening over Europe.
+For the period of our observations the trend in the TSI is negligible ($- 0.00024\,\%/y$), and thus we cannot attribute any significant effect on the SDR trend to solar variability.

 ![Figure 3.1: Anomalies (%) of the daily all-sky SDR from the climatological mean for the period1993 - 2023.
 The black line is the